deepprakash345/GitWorkflow/README.md

 headless demo instance.
 To run the playground locally execute the following commands

 ```
-npm install
-npx lerna bootstrap
+npm run bootstrap
-npx lerna run build
+npm run build
-npx lerna run start
+npm run start
 ```

 The playground is dependent on the JSON Files that are hosted on [git](https://git.corp.adobe.com/livecycle/af2-docs/tree/gh-pages/examples) but due to cross origin issue, we have setup a proxy that does it.
-To start that proxy, clone the [af2-docs](https://git.corp.adobe.com/livecycle/af2-docs/) repository and then run the following commands at the root of that repo
+To start that proxy, navigate to the `docs` folder and run the following command
 ```
 npm install
 npm run proxy